wp-plugins/encrypt-email/readme.txt

 To encrypt your email simply use the shortcode:

 [encrypt_email email="your@email-here.com" text="Text displayed"]

+or since v1.1.0 you can wrap your email in the shortcode using:

+[encrypted_email]your@email-here.com[/encrypted_email]

+If you want to display specific text use:

+[encrypted_email text="Text to be displayed goes here"]your@email-here.com[/encrypted_email]

 = Future Features =
 * In a future release there will be a TinyMCE button which will allow you to simply highlight your email in the content and wrap it in the shortcode which will encrypt it.
 For now you'll have to simply type it.